alehkot/druphpet/README.md

 	- `192.168.9.10 xhprof.drupal.dev`
 - Execute `vagrant up`
 - On Windows if you need SMB support, it's important to install [Power Shell 3](http://www.microsoft.com/en-us/download/details.aspx?id=34595) beforehand.
+- To enable sharing of folders using default, NFS, Rsync methods, just remove comments from the appropriate lines in Vagrantfile.
+By default, only Samba server is enabled.

 **Known issues**